wongpinter/MemoDirector/docs/PULL_MECHANISM.md

 ## Overview

 The pull mechanism allows users to restore their PAO data from the server to a new device.
-Unlike sync (which is bidirectional and continuous), pull is a one-time operation that fetches data from Firebase to local storage.
+Unlike sync (which is bidirectional and continuous), pull is a one-time operation that fetches data from remote persistence to local storage.

 ## Use Cases